Does Testosterone Help You Lose Weight?

 Testosterone and Lifestyle

-Modern day habits are mostly to blame for low testosterone levels, and factors such as sedentary lifestyle, obesity, stress, poor sleep, and alcohol consumption have been shown to have a direct impact on the levels of testosterone in your body (9, 10).
+Modern day habits are mostly to blame for low testosterone levels, and factors such as sedentary lifestyle, obesity, stress, poor sleep, and alcohol consumption have been shown to have a direct impact on the levels of testosterone in your body.8 9

 It’s important to note that TRT on its own isn’t a panacea.
 But when TRT is combined with exercise and other healthy habits, it can help testosterone-deficient men get back on track.

-“It takes about three to four weeks to really feel the effects of the treatment, at which point you’ll regain your motivation to exercise and go out and do things,” Foxx says.
+“It takes about three to four weeks of TRT to really feel the effects, at which point you’ll regain your motivation to exercise and go out and do things,” Foxx says.
 “As you exercise, your muscle mass will go up and your weight will go down, and most of all, your quality of life improves drastically.”

 So are you a candidate for TRT?
 Get an at-home assessment and find out.
 You have nothing to lose (well, except your gut) and years to gain.
 “The human species is the only animal that outlives its reproductive years, but that is no reason to accept the condition you’re in if you can safely prevent it,” Foxx says.
 “You can absolutely be in your 70s and still be vital and alert and energetic.”